-- 1. To elect the seven director nominees described in this Proxy Statement; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012; - 3.
+- 1. To elect the seven director nominees described in the enclosed Proxy Statement; - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2014; - 3.
 To hold an advisory vote on executive officer compensation; and - 4.
 To transact any other business that properly comes before the meeting.